SimonJPegg/scoozie/HoconAPI.md

 }
 ```

+An example Hocon file can be seen [here](./src/test/resources/conf/slas.conf) or [here](./src/test/resources/conf/workflowAndCoordinator.conf)

 ### Available actions

-The actions listed below are currently available via the hocon API.
+The actions listed below are currently available via the Hocon API.
 Unless otherwise specified all properties are required.

 Most actions allow specifying a `prepare` and a `configuration` property, these are optional, but should be specified in a key value format, e.g: